 Jaered Glavin (director)

 Edward Lambert (music)

 The Cloak and Dagger Affair is a 'danced opera' whose harmonic sound-world and busy rhythms take their cue from the sonatas of Scarlatti which Lorca wanted as incidental music to his play.

+Some adult content.
 In English and Spanish.
 About 40 minutes.

 Andrew Greenan (Don Perlimplín) was a Choral Scholar at St John’s College, Cambridge, and studied with John Cameron at the Royal Northern College of Music.
 In the UK he has had a long association with English National Opera and has performed extensively elsewhere including the Royal Opera House, Covent Garden: New York Metropolitan Opera: Hamburg, Paris, Vienna Volksoper, Bordeaux, Brussels, Lyon, Geneva, San Francisco, Seattle, Tel Aviv, Wexford, and Prague National Theatre.
 Recently he has sung Mozart Requiem at the Royal Festival Hall, Commendatore Don Giovanni for Angers-Nantes Opéra, Verdi Requiem in King's College, Cambridge, Hans Sachs Die Meistersinger, Wotan Die Walküre and Der Wanderer Siegfried at Saffron Hall and Swallow Peter Grimes with the Bergen Philharmonic at both the Bergen and Edinburgh Festivals, and most recently in Valencia.
 He was also seen as Ghost of Old Hamlet/Gravedigger/Player King at Glyndebourne in the inaugural production of Brett Dean's Hamlet.